 The Port of London Authority (PLA) has the busiest port hydrographic department in the UK with nine surveyors and support staff comprising 18 employees in total.
-The department has 3 dedicated survey craft fitted with Multibeam Echo Sounder Systems.
+The department has 3 dedicated survey craft fitted with multibeam echo sounder systems (MBES).

-The PLA Hydrographic Service has the responsibility for surveying 400 sq. miles of the river Thames and estuary, from the tidal limit in the west out to the southern North Sea, some 95 miles.
+The PLA's Hydrographic Service is responsibile for surveying 400 sq. miles of the River Thames and estuary, from the tidal limit in the west out to the southern North Sea, some 95 miles.
 Surveys are primarily conducted for safety of navigation, but a significant effort goes into conservancy and environmental monitoring surveys, as well as detailed engineering works.
 In all over 400 surveys a year are made.

-The PLA is the second largest UK by tonnage, and caters for 30,000 vessel movements each year.
-The department has a key role to play in the management of the port including facilitating navigational safety, managing/protecting the environment and promoting the use of the Thames through supporting the 70 operational terminal owners and operators.
+The Port of London is the second largest UK port by tonnage, and caters for tens of thousands of vessel movements each year.
+The department has a key role to play in the management of the port including facilitating navigational safety, managing and protecting the environment, and promoting the use of the Thames through supporting terminal owners and operators.

-The Department has been heavily involved in the planning and support of the on-going Thames based projects particularly the Tideway Tunnel, Tilbury 2 and London Gateway Port development.
+The department has been heavily involved in the planning and support of on-going Thames-based projects particularly the Tideway Tunnel, Forth Ports' Tilbury 2 and DP World London Gateway Port development.
 The Hydrographic Service has undertaken wide area monitoring, dredge support and high resolution asset inspection and monitoring surveys.
 London Gateway Limited chose the PLA Hydrographic Service as their independent survey provider to undertake qualifying pre and post dredge surveys and to undertake all of the bathymetric monitoring surveys specified in the port development licence.
-Thames Water awarded their full river monitoring contract which the PLA utilised vessel based Multibeam, vessel based laser and high resolution photography to survey bank to bank along 23Kms of the river.
-In addition the Department gives project support for major projects on the Tidal Thames and has worked under contract for National Bodies and educational institutions, including CEFAS, The Environmental Agency, The National Oceanographic Centre, British Geological Survey (BGS) undertaking bathymetry and geophysical and seabed sampling support work.
+Thames Water awarded their full river monitoring contract which the PLA utilised vessel based multibeam, vessel based laser and high resolution photography to survey bank to bank along 23kms of the river.
+In addition the department gives project support for major projects on the Tidal Thames and has worked under contract for National Bodies and educational institutions, including CEFAS, the Environmental Agency, the National Oceanographic Centre, British Geological Survey (BGS) undertaking bathymetry and geophysical and seabed sampling support work.

-Our belief is that technology is only as good as the professional acquiring & processing the data.
+The PLA believes that technology is only as good as the professional acquiring and processing the data.
 The PLA have the highest calibre and experienced personnel available for project support.
-We have successfully utilised innovative technologies to the benefit of our clients and are a totally customer focussed team.

 CEFAS – London Array Windfarm compensatory habitat area mapping : MBES